somu-a/record-digitization/README.md

 - Cards_34.pdf is a sample of RFC card index records to be converted with this code.
 - The “Training” subfolder contains the text and CSV files necessary to train the two custom Comprehend models.
 - The “Sample CSV Output” subfolder contains the final CSV output that is associated with Cards_34.pdf.
 If implemented correctly, the functions in AWS_Code.ipynb should yield an output file that is similar to Card_34.csv.
 Small discrepancies may exist due to updates in packages and AWS.
-- The “Textract” subfolder contains the Textract-produced text files that are associated with the Cards_34.pdf and the Cards_34.csv.
+- The "Sample Textract Files" subfolder contains the Textract-produced text files that are associated with the Cards_34.pdf and the Cards_34.csv.
 - Detailed_Instructions.pdf provides step-by-step instructions on how to execute the code.
 - VossmeyerAmujalaDas_EXEH.pdf is the academic article associated with this project.